brunomioto/Reis-et-al-2024/README.md

-# Headwaters-captures-between-freshwater-ecoregions
+# Script for MultiTypeTree analysis in Beast

 Supplementary data for [Reis et al., (2024)](link)

-Script for MTT Beast analysis